Most files are arranged into words. It is very easy to split a line of text using Python into a list of words. Create a new Python script

 len( words ), and the words can be accessed using square brackets (e.g.

 words is the first word of the line).

-Sometimes you want to instead want to get an array containing all of the letters in the string.
-Fortunately Python strings already present themselves as an array of letters.
+Sometimes you instead want to get a list containing all of the letters in the string.
+Fortunately Python strings already present themselves as a list of letters.
 For example, take a look at this script that counts the number of lines, words and letters in a file;

 Write a Python script that prints out the first word of the first five lines of an arbitrary file (Here is the answer).